George Sinclair (mathematician): Life

+Sinclair was most likely from the East Lothian area, around Haddington.
+He studied at the University of St Andrews between the years 1645 and 1646, but moved to complete his studies at the University of Edinburgh obtaining a Master of Arts degree from there in 1649.

-He was probably from the East Lothian area.
-He became a professor of the University of Glasgow, 18 April 1654, initially in a philosophy chair, then in a chair founded for mathematics.
+He became a professor at the University of Glasgow, on 18 April 1654, initially in a philosophy chair, then moved to a chair founded for mathematics.
+He helped to fund the building of Glasgow College in 1656.
 In 1655 he made descents in a diving bell off the Isle of Mull, to look at the wreck of a ship from the Spanish Armada there.

-He was deprived of his university post in 1666, as a Presbyterian.
+Being a Presbyterian, and failing to take the oath of allegiance, he was deprived of his university post in 1666.
 He then worked as a mineral surveyor and engineer, and was employed in particular by Sir James Hope.
 He was brought in by the magistrates of Edinburgh, about 1670, to oversee piping of water from Comiston into the city.

-On 3 March 1691, University of Edinburgh appointed him again to the professorship of mathematics, which had been vacant.
+On 3 March 1691, University of Edinburgh appointed him again to the professorship of mathematics, which had been newly re-funded after a long vacancy.

 Sinclair invented an early example of a perpetual motion machine based on the principle of the siphon.
 He first proposed this in a Latin work on pneumatics in 1669.